tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## Camera Follow 2D Player
 Duration: hh:mm:ss

-Playing the game it looks like the player enters the 2D world.
-One problem is that the camera stays on the position of the 3D Player.
+Playing the game, it looks like the player enters the 2D world.
+One problem is that the camera stays in the position of the 3D Player.
 We would like it to follow the 2D player.

 ### Dummy target